divyamohan6388-droid/Real-Time-Content-Moderation/README.md

 )
 ```

-The model uses both unigrams and bigrams to capture individual words and short word combinations.
+The model uses unigrams and bigrams to capture individual words and short word combinations.

-### Classification Model
+### Logistic Regression

-The primary model is Logistic Regression with balanced class weights:
+The primary classification model was configured as follows:

 ```python
 LogisticRegression(